 The rules and regulations for travelling by air with animals differ from country to country.
 It is the passenger’s responsibility to ensure all necessary documents have been issued and authorities contacted.

-Only dogs and cats are allowed to be transported to Cuba (as Pet in Cabin as well as Animal in Hold). ;;;
+Cuba: Only dogs and cats are allowed to be transported (regardless of whether the animals travel in the cabin or in hold).;;;

 - The following countries do not allow animals to be transported either in the cabin or checked in as baggage, but only as freight: